 All Defendants moved for acquittal on the honest services fraud predicates at the close of the Government's evidence and now Defendants Simon, Lee, Rowan, and Kapoor renew that motion.
 See [ECF Nos.
 816, 860].
 They seek reversal of the jury's verdict on the honest services mail and wire fraud predicates based on insufficient evidence on the second, third, and fourth elements, which address the existence of a bribe, breach of fiduciary duty, and deception, respectively.
-See [ECF No. 816 at 14-18].
+ECF No. 816 at 14-18].

-No. 816 at 13-14; ECF No. 860 at 24].
+82 Defendants also challenged the CSA predicate on the basis that it was multiplicitous.
+[ECF No. 816 at 13-14; ECF No. 860 at 24].
 The Court's ruling vacating the convictions on the CSA predicate renders this issue moot.